bpannier/simpletr64/docs/discover.rst

 to interact with a device.
 Not all UPnP devices support an interaction based on the standard and provide only a proprietary way for which you need the vendor documentation.

-This library provides in the tools directory several tools which shows how to use the library for the different use cases.
+This library provides an sheell command 'upnp_tools' which shows how to use the library for the different use cases.

 .. seealso::